Sultan Syarif Kasim II International Airport: History

+Colonial history

 The airport was originally built in 1930 by the Dutch colonial government, following permission from the Sultan of Siak, who donated 3,270 hectares of land for its development.
 The airfield became known as Simpang Tiga Airfield, named after its location near a major intersection on the Trans-Sumatra Highway connecting Pekanbaru to Kampar Regency and Indragiri Hulu Regency.
 Its construction greatly enhanced the Dutch colonial administration's connectivity with the outside world.
 In addition to supporting trade, the airfield also served as a base for the Royal Netherlands East Indies Army Air Force.
+The airfield also served as a transit stop for KNILM (Royal Dutch Indies Airways) on its Batavia–Medan and Batavia–Singapore routes.

 The airport was seized by the Japanese during World War II, following the invasion of the Dutch East Indies and the subsequent Dutch capitulation.
 During the occupation, the airfield was used by a small squadron of aircraft from the Imperial Japanese Army Air Service.
 Owing to its strategic location near the Strait of Malacca, the airbase was considered a valuable asset, enabling the Japanese to conduct aerial patrols over the strait using aircraft stationed at the site.
+The Japanese subsequently developed the airfield using forced laborers known as romusha, most of whom were recruited from Java.

 Following the Japanese surrender, the airfield was taken over by Republican militias.
 As part of efforts to reassert control over Riau, the Dutch attempted to retake the airbase.
 On 2 July 1946, a Dutch B-25 Mitchell bomber conducted a strafing run on the runway in preparation for the assault.
 In response, the militias shot down the aircraft, killing 11 Dutch airmen.
 One surviving crew member was captured, treated for his injuries, and later transferred to Bukittinggi as a prisoner of war.
+The airfield was attacked again during Operation Kraai, as the Dutch sought to capture it.
+Following a massive airstrike, Dutch forces landed paratroopers and captured the airfield on 1 January 1949.
+Republican militias largely withdrew, destroying several buildings and facilities beforehand to prevent them from falling into Dutch hands.